How to Prevent and Treat Amoebic Dysentery

 While traveling Northern Mali in the fall of 2010, I came down with a horrific case of amoebic dysentery.
 When the symptoms began, I assumed I had traveler’s diarrhea, which would last a day or two – uncomfortable and inconvenient, but nothing serious.
 When I started shitting blood, I realized something more sinister was at work.

-I took ciprofloxacin, thinking it was likely a bacterial issue.
-1000mg of cipro will typically decimate enough of the bacteria to normalize your stools.
-But the cipro did nothing.
 At the time, I was in Timbuktu (literally), one of the worst places on earth to come down with an intestinal issue of this magnitude.
 After three days of dry heaving, pooping blood, and not eating, I took a miserable 12 hour overland journey to get to Sevare, a village in the middle of Mali.

 In Sevare, I went to a clinic.
 I was asked to give a stool sample.
 This involved crapping pure fluid (with some blood mixed in for good measure) into a plastic shot glass.
 I also had to have my blood drawn.
 After a few hours I had my result: amoebic dysentery.